splunk/docker-splunk/docs/SUPPORT.md

 * Chipset:
     * `splunk/splunk` image supports x86-64 chipsets
     * `splunk/universalforwarder` image supports both x86-64 and s390x chipsets
+* Kernel version 4.0 or higher
+* Docker engine:
+    * Docker Enterprise Engine 17.06.2 or higher
+    * Docker Community Engine 17.06.2 or higher
+* [OverlayFS](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) `overlay2` Docker daemon storage driver
+    1. Edit `/etc/docker/daemon.json`.
+If it does not yet exist, create it.
+    2. Assuming the file was empty, add the following contents:
+        ```
+        { "storage-driver": "overlay2" }
+        ```
+        **Note:** If you already have an existing JSON file, add only `"storage-driver": "overlay2"` as a key-value pair.
+Docker does not start if the `daemon.json` file contains badly-formed JSON.

 For more details, see the official [supported architectures and platforms for containerized Splunk software environments](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements#Containerized_computing_platforms) as well as [hardware and capacity recommendations](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements).
 Basic instructions to [deploy and run Splunk Enterprise inside containers](https://docs.splunk.com/Documentation/Splunk/latest/Installation/DeployandrunSplunkEnterpriseinsideDockercontainers) are also available.

 If you intend for this containerized Splunk Enterprise deployment to be supported in your Enterprise Support Agreement, you must verify you meet all of the above supported requirements.
 Failure to do so will render your deployment in an unsupported state.
 See [Support Violation](#support-violation) below.